jubnzv/iec-checker/README.md

 Report for test/st/dead-code.st:
-[PLCOPEN-L17] 17:6 Each IF instruction should have an ELSE clause [UnusedVariable] 15:5 Found unused local variable: A [UnreachableCode] 25:7 Code block will never be reached [UnreachableCode] 20:7 Code block will never be reached [UnreachableCode] 9:10 Code block will never be reached Report for test/st/declaration-analysis.st:
+[PLCOPEN-L17] 17:6 Each IF instruction should have an ELSE clause [UnusedVariable] 15:5 Found unused local variable: A [UnreachableCode] 9:10 Code block will never be reached [UnreachableCode] 25:7 Code block will never be reached [UnreachableCode] 20:7 Code block will never be reachedReport for test/st/declaration-analysis.st:
 [OutOfBounds] Initial subrange value -4096 does not fit the specified range (-4095 ..
 4095) [OutOfBounds] Initial subrange value 4099 does not fit the specified range (-4095 ..
 4095) [OutOfBounds] Length of initialization string literal exceeds string length (6 > 5)